 Unfortunately the mineral was used in everything from shipbuilding to textiles so thousands of workers were exposed to its potentially lethal effects.

 Asbestos is made of millions of tiny fibres which, if inhaled into the lungs can prove deadly.
 The use of Blue and Brown asbestos was banned in 1985, while White asbestos was outlawed in 1999.

-Exposure to asbestos can cause a range of very serious illnesses, but because of the nature of the diseases it causes, it can take as long as 30 years to develop symptoms.
+Exposure to asbestos can cause a range of very serious illnesses.
+However, because of the nature of the diseases it causes, it can take as long as 30 years to develop symptoms.

-There are many types of asbestos-related diseases but they mostly involve damage to the lungs, with some of the most serious including:
+There are many types of asbestos related diseases but they mostly involve damage to the lungs.
+Some of the most serious include:-

 - Lung cancer.

 Most of these illnesses are caused by working with Asbestos and inhaling the dust or sharp fibres which lodge inside the lungs.
 Although it has been banned for some years, the mineral still accounts for around 3,500 deaths every year.
 Unfortunately, the most serious diseases caused by asbestos are usually fatal.